ocfl-archive/gocfl/pkg/ocfl/object/docs/update_sequence.md

 # Object Update Sequence

-This document describes the sequence of operations performed during the update of an existing OCFL Object to a new version.
-Detailed structural information can be found in the [**Object Architecture Documentation**](architecture.md).
+This document describes the sequence of operations for updating an existing OCFL Object.
+See the [Object Architecture](architecture.md) for structural details.

 ## Sequence Diagram

-The following diagram illustrates the steps taken by `initocfl.LoadObject()` followed by the update operations using the `VersionWriter` as seen in `examples/object_upd/main.go`.
+The following diagram illustrates the update process using the `VersionWriter`.

 ```mermaid
 sequenceDiagram